-The Rotator Cuff (RC) is a common name for the group of 4 distinct muscles and their tendons, which provide strength and stability during motion to the shoulder complex.
-They are, Supraspinatus, Infraspinatus, Teres minor, and Subscapularis.
+The Rotator Cuff (RC) is a common name for the group of 4 distinct muscles and their tendons, which provide strength and stability during a motion to the shoulder complex.
+They are Supraspinatus, Infraspinatus, Teres minor, and Subscapularis.
 The muscles arise from the scapula and connect to the head of the humerus, forming a cuff around the glenohumeral (GH) joint.

 Rotator cuff injuries occur most often in people who repeatedly perform overhead motions in their jobs or sports.
-Rotator cuff tears are the one of the leading causes of shoulder pain and shoulder-related disability.
+Rotator cuff tears are one of the leading causes of shoulder pain and shoulder-related disability.

 The pain associated with rotator cuff injury may:

 Relieve Physio contributes to enhanced physical function, enabling patients to return to a healthy lifestyle, including the return to work and leisure activities.
 We assist our patients in managing pain, mobility, balance, and motor function.